The Center for Engineering MechanoBiology (CEMB) is a National Science Foundation (NSF) Science and Technology Center (STC)

-CEMB seeks motivated undergraduate students for its Research Experiences for Undergraduates (REU) program for summer 2019.
+CEMB recruits motivated undergraduate students for its Research Experiences for Undergraduates (REU) program.
 Students participate in a 10-week, on-campus program, working in research groups at Washington University in St. Louis.
 Students are matched to projects within a research group based upon their interests, educational background, and previous research experience.

 Research projects may be interdisciplinary and include such areas as: